 Nandita Godbole wants to make Indian cooking easy and accessible for beginners.
-That’s why she’s designed a clear, systematic way of teaching it.
+That’s why she’s designed a clear, systematic way of teaching it; many teachers have acquired this knowledge and teach them at places like CocuSocial.
 According to Godbole, the author of “Crack the Code: Cook Any Indian Meal With Confidence,” anyone can master Indian cooking by learning just a few simple steps (hence “cracking the code”).

 Godbole, a third-generation chef and and entrepreneur, learned the basic techniques of Indian cooking from her grandfather, a self-taught chef.
 In her book, she illustrates the basic building blocks of Indian cuisine.
 She says they are quite simple when you look at all of the parts broken down.